 If you manage to make it through this unscathed you still have to place the mousetrap.
 The base is so narrow that I generally set it off and there’s nowhere for my fingers to go!

-I recommend a more modern version of the mousetrap shown below (check price on Amazon).
+I recommend a more modern version of the mousetrap shown below (Amazon link).
 I’ve used these in my garage and every time the rat has died instantly and I’ve never had the mouse be successful in taking the bait and escaping.